 Try not to touch the organism.
 It can stress them and lotions and sunscreen can be toxic.

 Fill your camera view with the organism or crop the image before uploading so identifiers can see details clearly.

 Learn more about responsible and safe outdoor recreation

 Get your friends, family, peers and/or colleagues to sign up for an iNaturalist account.
+Share these reasons why community science data are important for nature conservation.
 See who makes the most nature observations in a day, week, or month!

 Download one of our iNaturalist bingo cards and see who gets "Bingo!" or fills out their card the fastest.